 "Dr. (Martin Luther) King dreamed the dream.
 But we don't have to just dream the dream any more," Oprah told the crowd.
 "We get to vote that dream into reality by supporting a man who knows not just who we are, but who we can be."
 The power of Winfrey's political endorsement was unclear (Obama won Iowa and South Carolina, but lost New Hampshire).
 But she has a clear track record of turning unknown authors into blockbuster best-sellers when she mentions their books on her program.

-When The Oprah Winfrey Show ends on September 9, 2011, Oprah will still partake in the rapidly shifting and converging media field through The Oprah Winfrey Network (OWN), which launched on January 1, 2011.
+After The Oprah Winfrey Show ended on September 9, 2011, Oprah has remained in the rapidly shifting and converging media field through The Oprah Winfrey Network (OWN), which launched on January 1, 2011.

 In her final season of her talk show, Oprah made ratings soar when she revealed a family secret: she has a half-sister named Patricia.
 Oprah's mother gave birth to a baby girl in 1963.
 At the time, Oprah was 9 years old, and living with her father.
 Lee put the child up for adoption because she believed that she wouldn't be able to get off public assistance if she had another child to care for.
 Patricia lived in a series of foster homes until she was 7 years old.

 Patricia tried to connect with her birth mother through her adoption agency after she became an adult, but Lee did not want to meet her.
 After doing some research, she approached a niece of Winfrey's, and the two had DNA tests done, which proved they were related.

 Winfrey only learned of her sister's existence a few months before she made the decision to publicize the knowledge.
 "It was one of the greatest surprises of my life," Winfrey said on her show.

 In November 2013, Winfrey received the nation's highest civilian honor, the Presidental Medal of Freedom.
 President Barack Obama gave her this award for her contributions to her country.